Government to Launch New Recruitment and Retention Initiatives for Emergency Services

-The Provincial Government has announced new incentives to attract new recruits and support existing paramedicine staff in the province.
+The province has announced new incentives to attract new recruits and support existing paramedicine staff in the province.

 The incentives are based on recommendations from Health Accord NL to ensure health care providers are in place to offer direct care and services to residents, and to provide work-life balance for employees.